Moving to Malaysia: A Guide for Expats to Live Here

 Penang

 The most famous island in Malaysia is definitely Penang.
-This is one of the top choices for foreigners and locals to settle down and perhaps retire in.
+This is one of the top choices for foreigners and locals to settle down and retire in.

 Penang is also well-known for food with lots of decent Chinese restaurants

-Have a look at this article to see the four best areas for retirees and expats to live in.
-You may join this group to find out more about living in Penang and the experiences of expats living on this island state.
+If you’re considering retiring in Penang, you can join this group to find out more about living in Penang and the experiences of expats living on this island state.

 Moving to Malaysia